boxenergie/sunbase/README.md

 **Register:** The user will make a GET request on '/register' then make use the form to register an account.

 **Raspberry-like:** The user will simulate a raspberry sending energy data to the server.

+## Credit

+This application was made for Sunshare by Teddy Evrard, Fabien Hervé, and Alexandre Rouchouze.